 - I take inhalers or tablets for asthma everyday

 - I have emphysema, COPD or another respiratory condition which limits how much I can do day-to-day

 - I’ve been diagnosed with angina (chest pain caused by your heart) or had a heart attack or a stroke.

 - I have heart failure which limits how much I can do

 - I have heart valve disease which limits how much I can do, or I’ve had heart valve surgery

-Even though shielding has been paused, you should still try to stay at home as much as possible.
+You should try to stay at home as much as possible - even when you are not being advised to shield.
 You can get extra support with essential shopping and supplies through your local authority.